IzzeldeenAsh/KnoldgNextStage/app/ENVIRONMENT_CONFIG_README.md

-# Environment Configuration for FORESIGHTA Client
+# Environment Configuration for KNOLDG Client

 This document explains how to use the new environment configuration to handle different URLs for development and production environments.